 Before the calendar was changed, England celebrated Christmas on the equivalent of the 6th of January by our modern Gregorian reckoning.
-That is why some people still call the 6th January, Old Christmas Day and this is the end of the 12 days of Christmas.
+That is why some people still call the 6th January, Old Christmas Day and this is known as the end of the 12 days of Christmas.

 An Anglo-Saxon sundial

 The Saxon sundial at St Gregory's Minster, Kirkdale, North Yorkshire, England is an ancient canonical sundial which dates to the mid-11th century.
 The panel containing the actual sundial above the church doors is flanked by two panels, bearing a rare inscription in Old English, the language of the Anglo-Saxons.
 The sundial commemorates the rebuilding of the ruined church, about the year 1055, by Orm, son of Gamal, whose Scandinavian name suggests that he may have been a descendant of Vikings who overran and settled this region in the late 9th century.